-CONTRACTOR DE LA CONTRACT

-В.

 Parental Opt-Out Form for the PPRA Information Protection of Pupil Rights Amendment

-(Form may be e obtained from the Main Offic e at each School)

-If you do not want the school to release "PPRA" about your child, please complete and sign below and return it to your son's/daughter's principal within fifteen (15) days of the beginning of each school year or the student's enrollment date receipt of this student handbook.
-(Please note that this opt-out transfers from parents to any student who is 18 years old or an emancipated minor under state law.)
+If you do not want the school to release "PPRA" about your child, please complete and sign below and return it to your daughter's/son's principal within fifteen (15) days of the beginning of each school year or the student's enrollment date receipt of this student handbook.
+(Please note that the opt-out transfers from parents of any student who is 18 years old or an emancipated minor under state law.)

-Date Student Signature Print Name

-Date Parent/Guardian Signature Print Name
+Date Student Signature Student Printed Name Date Parent/Guardian Signature Parent/Guardian Printed Name